Bispectral Neural Networks: Bispectral Neural Networks

 with $\odot$ indicating the Hadamard (element-wise) product and $^\dagger$ the complex conjugate.
 Plugging this into Equation \ref{eq:bispectrum_z} and expanding the terms, we obtain the Bispectral Network:

-Each linear term $W_i x$ is an inner product, yielding a scalar value, and the three terms are combined with scalar multiplication operation $\times$ in $\mathbb{C}$.
+Figure \ref{fig:model-schematic} illustrates the computation.
+Each linear term $W_i x$ is an inner product yielding a scalar value, and the three terms are combined with scalar multiplication in $\mathbb{C}$.
 Note that this equation shows the computation of a single scalar output $\beta_{i,j}$.
-A schematic is shown in Figure \ref{fig:model-schematic}.
+In practice, this is computed for all non-redundant pairs.

-While the bispectrum is a third-order polynomial, it only results in $n^2$ rather than $n^3$ products, due to the constraint on the third term.
+While the bispectrum is a third-order polynomial, it results in only $n^2$ rather than $n^3$ products, due to the constraint on the third term.
 Moreover, the bispectrum has many symmetries and is thus highly redundant.
 The most obvious symmetry is reflection over the diagonal\textemdash i.e. $\beta_{i, j} = \beta_{j, i}$.
 However, there are many more (see Appendix \ref{appendix:symmetries}).
 Here, we compute only the upper triangular of the matrix.

 As the Bispectral Network computes third-order products of the input, the output values can be both very large and very small, which can result in numerical instability during optimization.
 To combat this, we normalize the output of the network to the unit sphere in $\mathbb{C}^n$: